Edmund Randolph: Virginia Convention

-Randolph nevertheless reversed his position at the Virginia Ratifying Convention in 1788.
+Randolph nevertheless reversed his position at the Virginia Ratifying Convention in 1788; an event held at the Richmond Theatre.
 He chaired the nearly equally-divided convention, and Mason (as one of the leaders of the opposition, along with Patrick Henry) greatly resented Randolph's change of position.
 Mason and other opponents demanded amendments before ratification.
 Randolph noted that he had seen several responses to the insistence that modifications were necessary before ratification.
 Some thought the objection to be insubstantial because the Constitution provided a process for amendment.
 In common with other advocates of amending the Constitution before ratification, Randolph insisted that it would be easier to amend the Constitution before its ratification when a majority might do so than to ratify an imperfect Constitution and then to assemble the votes of three-fourths of the states.
 He did not think the people should become accustomed to altering their constitution with any regularity once it was adopted.

 Governor Randolph had written, "If after our best efforts for amendments, they cannot be obtained, I will adopt the constitution as it is."
 Ultimately, Randolph said he voted for ratification of the Constitution because by June 2, eight other states had already done so, and he did not want to see Virginia left out of the new national government.
 Randolph believed Virginia must choose between the stark alternatives of ratification and disunion.
 Randolph never doubted the union's advantages.

 In the Richmond Ratification Convention, Randolph ultimately pointed the way to an understanding of ratification with which Virginia's leaders could be satisfied.
 He assured his fellow members of the Virginia political elite that the Constitution that it was being asked to ratify in the summer of 1788 would have minimal significance and that it would enter more a league of sovereign states than a consolidated union.

 Randolph wrote that his tactics swayed five of the ten delegates whose views had been entirely unknown to vote for ratification.
 Ultimately, Virginia's Federalists secured the Constitution's ratification by precisely five votes.

 Washington's Cabinet

 President Washington rewarded Randolph for his support.
-Randolph was appointed as the first U.S. Attorney General in September 1789.
-He maintained precarious neutrality in the feud between Thomas Jefferson (of whom Randolph was a second cousin) and Alexander Hamilton.
-In Washington's cabinet, as in the ratification dispute of 1787–1788, Randolph tried to bring people together rather than jump to hasty conclusions and ignore the potential costs in the pursuit of self-righteous ideological purity.
+In September 1789, Randolph was appointed the first Attorney General of the US.
+Here he maintained a precarious neutrality in the feuds between Alexander Hamilton and Thomas Jefferson (who was a second cousin to Randolph).
+Serving in Washington's cabinet, as in the ratification dispute of 1787–88, Randolph tried to bring people together rather than contest with others in pursuit of self-righteous ideological purity.
 He continued to make important contributions to the new nation's structure and its relationship with the states.